mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 TrueNAS uses ZFS, which is a whole other technology.
 I had no experience with ZFS, but it seems like cool technology optimized for large disks.

-## How I planned storage capacity
+## How I planned disk capacity

 When I bought my Synology NAS, I initially installed three 4 TB drives, giving me a total of XX space with Synology Hybrid Raid.
 Three years later, I was running out of space, so I added a fourth drive, bringing my total usable space to about 10 TB.

-I wanted the same for this build.
-I wanted to have enough space to do a big jump now and have room to add disks in a few years without building a whole new server.
+That strategy worked well, so I decided to take the same path on this build.
+My goal was to start with enough space to accomodate me for the next 2-3 years while still making it easy for me to add drives incrementally.

-I wanted a machine with enough drive bays to meet my current capacity needs with some room to spare.
+I decided to aim for double my current capacity with the ability to add later.
+I'd aim for 20 TB of usable storage.

+## Many small disks or fewer large disks?

+ZFS is designed to survive disk failures, so it stores each block of data redundantly.
+Because of this redundancy, it's complicated to think about storage capacity.
+Naively, you'd expect that four 8 TB drives would give you 32 TB of space, but if you take into account the space needed for redundancy, your actual usable capacity is XX TB.

+I found this raidz calculator that tells you how much space different disk configurations give you:

 TODO: Link to raidz calculator.

-ZFS uses space more efficiently the more disks you give it, so many homelab builders would build a 20 TB server by buying something like 8 drives of 2 TB each (TODO: check).
-The problem is that means you need to build a giant server to accomodate all those drives.
+ZFS uses space more efficiently the more disks it has.
+Many homelab builders would build a 20 TB server by buying something like eight drives of 2 TB each (TODO: check).
+The problem is that disks are large, so eight drives drastically increases the size of the case you need, especially if you want to leave some drive bays open to give yourself room for expansion.
 I wanted to keep my server on the smaller side, so I opted for fewer, larger drives.

 raidz2 can protect you in the case of two disks failing, but it eats a lot of your storage capacity.
 I chose raidz1, which means I can suffer a single disk failure without data loss, but not two.